-Overview: Shipton Kingsgate of Riverwood is on a quest for his own special piece of jade, a stone with a long and illustrious history, even as his whole world challenges him to discover the difference between true and false in jade as well as in people’s hearts.
+Overview: Shipton Kingsgate of Riverwood is on a quest for his own special piece of jade, a stone with a long and illustrious history, even as his whole world drives him to discover the difference between the true and the false in jade and also in people’s hearts.

 This is a novel written for the love of it, for the joy of writing.
 The author, Pat McGowan, loves jade and so jade is what he has chosen to write about.
 ‘I wanted to write about something beautiful and I chose the illustrious object, jade,’ he says.